qcif/xnat-openid-auth-plugin/README.md

 Tested with [Google's OpenID Connect](https://developers.google.com/identity/protocols/OpenIDConnect "Google OpenID Connect") and [AAF](https://aaf.edu.au/ "AAF")

+## Pre-requisities ##

+This plugin requires updates in the XDAT and Xnat-web code, using branch `auth-provider-refactor` tagged with the version `1.7.5-auth-B1`.

+1. Clone the [XDAT project](https://bitbucket.org/xnatdev/xdat), then checkout the version specified above.

+1. Build the project using the instructions provided.

+1. Clone the [XNAT-web project](https://bitbucket.org/qcifltd/xnat-web), then checkout the version specified above.

+1. Build the project using the instructions provided or simply `./gradlew clean war`

+1. Deploy the resulting war file at `build/libs/` into your Tomcat application.

 ## Building ##

 To build the XNAT OpenID authentication provider plugin: